mbntr/PYPrime-2.x/How to PYPrime.md

 	- Tighten the all the timings, including secondaries and tertiaries, as far as possible

 	- Overclock the CPU and cache (higher uncore frequencies may have more of an effect on RKL-S than on Skylake based architectures)

+  Alder Lake S:

+  	Alder Lake is the first x86 architecure (if you don't count Lakefield) to use a hybrid core design, it features at the top end 8 P cores and 8 E cores.
+	It's also the first consumer architecture to support DDR5 memory, this does mean though that it behaves quite differently from Rocket Lake and it's predecessors.

+	For best performance:

+	- Run the benchmark with affinity set to any of the P cores

+	- If benching competitively disable the E cores in BIOS

   Zen 2 and 3:

   	- Run the benchmark with the affinity set to the one of the "starred cores" (you can find which ones exactly using Ryzen Master) with priority set to "High"

 If you have any findings of yours don't hesitate to contact me!